Emarioo/YoutubeTimebars/README.md

 ## Coming soon?
 - An official server. (let someone else host the server!)
 - Time bars saved locally if server is unavailable. (no server needed!)
+- Chrome extension

 ## Notes
 - Tested on computers (Windows 8.1, Windows 10).
 - This is not a chrome extension altough it probably could/should be.
-- See "docs/An overview" for more information.
+- See "docs/An overview" for more information. (the docs is not very organized yet, a lot of scattered thoughts)

 # Setup
 ## Local NodeJS server